 A. In Mark 4:40 “deilos” is the Greek term used in place of “afraid”.
 It implies “panic”.
 Panicking is different than the normal emotion of fear that arises in danger.

-B. Placing our faith in self is very dangerous because we begin to panic when faced with situations beyond our control.
+B. Placing our faith in ourselves is very dangerous because we begin to panic when faced with situations beyond our control.

 A. The question “who is this?” implies the disciples didn’t know that Jesus is more than a rabbi, a miracle worker, and a prophet.

 B. To know half the truth is to believe a lie.
 The disciples didn’t know the whole truth about their master.
 Thus they believed in a lie that Jesus doesn’t care.